Zeex/samp-plugin-profiler/README.md

 *	Total Time

-	This Self Time + Total Time of function's callees.
+	This is Self Time + Total Time of all callees.

 License
 -------